asylvz/CONGA/README.md

 * This file should be seperate for duplications and deletions if both are to be genotyped.

-## Mappability File (optional)
+## Sample Mappability File (optional)

+	1	63913643	63913648	0.2
+	1	63913648	63913649	0.25
+	1	63913649	63913653	0.5
+	1	63913653	63913659	0.333333
+	...

 Using a mappability file (--mappability) increases the accuracy of CONGA's predictions.
-We used the 100-mer mappability file from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeMapability/ and converted the bigWig file into a a BED file using "bigWigToBedGraph".
+We used the 100-mer mappability file from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeMapability/ and converted the bigWig file into a BED file using "bigWigToBedGraph".

+* The columns are "Chromosome Name" (TAB) "Start Position of a CNV" (TAB) "End Postion of a CNV" (TAB) "Mappability value"
+    * Note that the mappability value should be between [0,1], where lower values indicate lower mappability intervals, i.e., repeat-rich regions, etc.

 ## All parameters